Ernakulam Junction railway station: Layout

 The station has six platforms to handle long-distance trains and local trains and two entrances (the Main entry and the Eastern entry).
-Its A1 classification is the highest a station can achieve on Indian Railways.
-It does have all amenities expected out of a major junction including a paid air-conditioned lounge with free WiFi, a library, rest room, children's play areas etc. However, the station lacks the spread-out roominess and large built-up area of similarly large stations.
+It does have all amenities expected out of a major junction including a paid air-conditioned lounge with free Wi-Fi, a library, rest room, children's play areas etc. However, the station lacks the spread-out roominess and large built-up area of similarly large stations.
 Ernakulam Junction was the first railway station in Kerala to have an escalator.
 It was installed on 9 September 2013.
 Currently all its platforms are served by escalators.